Why Somerset is the UK food hotspot you’ve been missing out on

 White House Correspondent

 For Balfe, South Petherton, which is sandwiched between Ilminster and Yeovil, has the makings of some of its nearby more well-known towns such as arty Frome or bouji Bruton.
-It’s easy to see why South Petherton is on the brink thanks to its honey-coloured historic buildings, which are draped in multicoloured bunting when I visit ahead of the carnival in September.
-There’s also thatched cottages with neatly potted pastel-coloured flowers in front gardens, a grand 15th-century church, a market square with a village hall and a busy village pub – all the hallmarks of a quintessential English countryside village.
-And being mere minutes off the A303, the main artery road through the southwest, makes it far easier to access than it looks on a map – meaning it’s just a matter of time until this part of Somerset is an in-vogue area.
+It’s easy to see why South Petherton is on the brink, thanks to its honey-coloured historic buildings, which are draped in multicoloured bunting when I visit ahead of the carnival in September.
+There are also thatched cottages, with neatly potted pastel-coloured flowers in their front gardens; a grand 15th-century church; a market square with a village hall; and a busy village pub – all the hallmarks of a quintessential English countryside village.
+And being mere minutes off the A303, the main artery road through the South West, makes it far easier to access than it looks on a map – meaning it’s just a matter of time until this part of Somerset is an in-vogue area.

 Balfe will be ready.
-Holm’s restaurant opened in 2021, which in late 2023 was followed up with seven rooms upstairs, adding to the lure of spending the weekend there.
-Rooms have muted earthy palettes with lime-plastered walls and mis-matching furniture – a world away from a classic countryside house hotel.
-"I wanted to create a metropolitan restaurant but in the countryside," he says.
+His Holm restaurant opened in 2021, and late 2023 saw the addition of seven rooms upstairs, adding to the lure of spending the weekend there.
+Rooms have a muted, earthy palette, with lime-plastered walls and mismatched furniture – a world away from a classic country house hotel.
+“I wanted to create a metropolitan restaurant but in the countryside,” he says.

-Thankfully, the restaurant isn’t out of reach for his bread and butter locals, nor does it only cater for the DFLs (Down From London).
-Lunch is £29 for three courses (£25 for two) which hasn’t changed since opening.
-There’s also an à la carte in the evenings, plus a tasting menu on weekends, which at £69 is fantastic value considering the impressive level of cooking.
+Thankfully, the restaurant isn’t out of reach for his bread-and-butter locals, nor does it only cater for the DFLs (Down from London).
+Lunch is £29 for three courses (£25 for two) – a price that hasn’t changed since its opening.
+There’s also an a la carte in the evenings, plus a tasting menu at weekends, which at £69 is fantastic value considering the impressive level of cooking.

 Read more: Why autumn is the best time to visit Cornwall

-The pull for Balfe to finally make the move from London to Somerset was when he realised so many of his usual suppliers for his restaurants in the capital were in this pocket of the county already, including Westcombe Dairy, Montgomery Cheddar, Somerset Cider Brandy and a Hebridean hogget supplier – leading him to think it was destined to be.
+The pull for Balfe to finally make the move from London to Somerset was when he realised that so many of his usual suppliers for his restaurants in the capital were in this pocket of the country already, including Westcombe Dairy, Montgomery Cheddar, Somerset Cider Brandy, and a Hebridean hogget supplier – leading him to think it was destined to be.

-When he was in London, sales reps told him what produce was available on the phone, but now it’s right on his doorstep meaning he’s far more connected and doesn’t need the middleman.
-"I know a grower has tomatoes, monk’s beard and anise hyssop herb all in the same polytunnel," which inspired him to create a dish using those ingredients.
-It turns out to be one of the best dishes I’ve had all year with its umami richness and end of summer fresh tang.
+When he was in London, sales reps told him what produce was available on the phone, but now it’s right on his doorstep, meaning he’s far more connected and doesn’t need the middleman.
+“I know a grower has tomatoes, monk’s beard and anise hyssop herb all in the same polytunnel,” he says – a situation that inspired him to create a dish using those ingredients.
+It turns out to be one of the best dishes I’ve had all year, with its umami richness and end-of-summer fresh tang.

 He isn’t the only Londoner branching out to these parts.
-Margot Henderson is the co-owner of East London’s Rochelle Canteen and The Three Horseshoes pub in Batcombe (just 40 minutes from Holm) which opened in 2023 with rooms upstairs.
-She was another chef attracted to the region’s bountiful producers which has happily created another rural destination dining spot characterised by Henderson’s usual rustic fare.
+Margot Henderson is the co-owner of east London’s Rochelle Canteen and The Three Horseshoes pub in Batcombe (just 40 minutes from Holm), which opened in 2023 with rooms upstairs.
+She is another chef who was attracted to the region’s bountiful producers, and has happily created another rural destination dining spot characterised by her usual rustic fare.

-More recently, a turning point for the county’s recent rise to fame occurred with a spike in staycations in a post-lockdown world.
-Since then, the little town of Bruton has continued to attract an increasing number of the well-heeled, with Hauser & Wirth‘s gallery and gardens that opened 2014 played a huge part in drawing people in.
-Owners Ursula Hauser and Iwan Wirth’s mini empire, known as Artfarm, now encompasses the brand new northern Italian-inspired restaurant Da Costa which I visit on the day of opening.
-The menu takes grilling seriously with an impressive set up with dishes such as venison from the estate and plenty of pastas (order the deliciously simple bigoliin salsa) while the gnocco fritto fried balls of cheese topped with mortadella are not to be missed.
+More recently, a turning point occurred in the county’s recent rise to fame, with a spike in staycations in a post-lockdown world.
+Since then, the little town of Bruton has continued to attract an increasing number of the well-heeled.
+Hauser & Wirth’s gallery and gardens, which opened in 2014, played a huge part in drawing people in.
+Owners Ursula and Iwan Wirth’s mini empire, known as Artfarm, now encompasses the brand new northern-Italy-inspired restaurant Da Costa, which I visit on the day of its opening.
+The menu takes grilling seriously: an impressive set-up includes dishes such as venison from the estate, and plenty of pastas (order the deliciously simple bigoli in salsa), while the gnocco fritto fried balls of cheese topped with mortadella are not to be missed.

 Read more: The best London hotels for afternoon tea

-Da Costa has slotted in between the newly imagined Roth Bar (it makes a mean martini) and the Farm Shop, while the gorgeous Grade II listed self-catering Durslade Farmhouse (sleeps 12) is just a few steps away with achingly cool and endearingly eccentric interiors.
+Da Costa has slotted in between the newly imagined Roth Bar (it makes a mean martini) and the Farm Shop, while the gorgeous grade II-listed self-catering Durslade Farmhouse (sleeps 12) is just a few steps away, with its achingly cool and endearingly eccentric interiors.
 There are also a number of farms (one has wagyu cows), a vineyard and a market garden, but not all are open to the public.
 Produce is dished up in the restaurant and sold in the shop, so you’ll unlikely leave empty handed either – I suggest at least one bottle of the rosé sparkling wine comes home with you.

 Back in the centre of Bruton is the Georgian townhouse Number One Bruton hotel.
-It opened its doors in 2020 when chef Merlin Labron-Johnson took up residency with his restaurant Osip next door using his own produce from his nearby farm (a lockdown project) and quickly earned a Michelin star.
-After recently relocating nearby for more space, Briar has taken its place, the latest in what feels like a near-constant stream of openings in the area as chefs are drawn to Somerset, like moths to the flame.
+It opened its doors in 2020 when chef Merlin Labron-Johnson took up residence, with his restaurant Osip next door using his own produce from his nearby farm (a lockdown project), and quickly earned a Michelin star.
+After it recently relocated nearby for more space, Briar has taken its place, the latest in what feels like a near-constant stream of openings in the area as chefs are drawn to Somerset like moths to the flame.

 Read more: The best UK vineyards to visit during harvest season

-I also head to the recently reincarnated The Pony pub and cookery school, found down a single-track lane surrounded by bucolic countryside in the village of Chew Magna, which feels very rural, but is only 30-minutes from Bristol in north Somerset.
-It’s owned and run by born and bred chef, Josh Eggleton and his sister Holly Eggleton, who some will remember ran the pub in its former life as the Michelin-starred The Pony & Trap.
-Now, they’re also behind the veg-led Root restaurants in Bristol and Wells, the fish and chips outposts Salt & Malt (Bristol and Chew Valley) and The Kensington Arms pub in Bristol.
+I also head to the recently reincarnated The Pony pub and cookery school, which can be found down a single-track lane surrounded by bucolic countryside in the village of Chew Magna, which feels very rural but is only 30 minutes from Bristol in north Somerset.
+It’s owned and run by born-and-bred chef Josh Eggleton and his sister Holly Eggleton, who some will remember ran the pub in its former life as the Michelin-starred The Pony & Trap.
+Now, they’re also behind the veg-led Root restaurants in Bristol and Wells, the fish-and-chips outposts Salt & Malt (Bristol and Chew Valley), and The Kensington Arms pub in Bristol.

-From the restaurant, the floor-to-ceiling glass windows frame Somerset’s rolling hills beyond, while their menu is teeming with local ingredients as well as those grown in the garden below such as courgettes, beans and herbs.
-They also offer a mid-week set menu for a very reasonable £25.
+In the restaurant, the floor-to-ceiling glass windows frame Somerset’s rolling hills beyond, while the menu is teeming with local ingredients as well as those grown in the garden below, such as courgettes, beans and herbs.
+It also offers a mid-week set menu for a very reasonable £25.

-The pub is just a few minutes from Wilding Cider, (who Holly says they are lucky enough to be great friends with) one of the leaders in the fine cider movement, where producers are making more traditional cider and even using the traditional champagne method to make sparkling cider too.
-Of course it’s available here, and Wilding is popping up on drinks menus (including kicking off Holm’s wine pairing menu) much further afield than just Somerset’s borders.
+The pub is just a few minutes from Wilding Cider (the owners of which Holly says she and Josh are lucky enough to be great friends with) – one of the leaders in the fine cider movement, where producers are making more traditional cider and even using the traditional champagne method to make sparkling cider, too.
+Of course it’s available here, and Wilding is popping up on drinks menus (including kicking off Holm’s wine-pairing menu) much further afield than Somerset’s borders.

 Read more: This ivy-clad Rome neighbourhood is where the locals come to eat